 Alternatively, private colleges can operate on their own, without direct control from state or national governments.
 For instance, hundreds of private colleges in the US were founded by religious denominations or churches, such as the University of Dayton (affiliated with the Catholic church) and the University of the Pacific (a Methodist university).

-According the National Center of Education Statistics, in 2022 there were 5,916 post-secondary colleges and universities in the United States: 1,892 public, 1,754 private, and 2,270 for-profit.
+According to the National Center of Education Statistics, in 2022 there were 5,916 post-secondary colleges and universities in the United States: 1,892 public, 1,754 private, and 2,270 for-profit.
 Among the top 20 US universities with the most international students (according to the 2022 Open Doors Fast Facts report), 13 are public and seven are private.
 So, remember: quality is not determined by whether a college or university is public or private.

 Tech Colleges and Community Colleges